Now (18-APR-25)

 1. Exploit proofs-of-concept

-Last week, I kicked off a series of exploit posts — picking an interesting CVE, building a self-contained proof-of-concept, and writing about it.
-Over the next ~two weeks, I'll be working on two more of these posts based on recent CVEs that caught my eye.
+Last month, I kicked off a series of exploit posts — picking an interesting CVE, building a self-contained proof-of-concept, and writing about it.
+Over the next few weeks, I'll be working on more of these posts based on recent CVEs that caught my eye.

 "Desirable difficulty", a term coined by psychologist Robert Bjork, suggests that learning is more effective when it involves some level of challenge or effort.
 I've noticed myself RTFM less, and asking an LLM for assistance on scripting/coding tasks more over the last few months.
 While this is efficient, I feel like I've been missing out on some of the cognitive load that leads to actual learning.